David-bfg/david-bfg/_posts/2020-04-01-covid-project-what-2-watchlist.md

 we show a table of metrics related to the popularity, size and average rating. with a means to browse through your watchlist matches in each services library.

-### virtual cards to auto swap streaming subscriptions
+### Virtual Cards to Auto Swap Streaming Subscriptions

 I had created a sandbox feature for allowing users to create virtual cards.
 I had found an spin-off or off-shot of privacy.com, lithic is a public API for publishing and managing virtual cards.